42 Aircraft Propellers

 which, for simplicity of illustration here, uses the trapezoidal rule of integration.

 MATLAB code to implement the blade element theory analysis of a propeller.
-The inclusion of the inflow velocity is left as an exercise for the student.
+The inclusion of the inflow velocity is left as an exercise for the reader.

 Show code/hide code.